Mahmoud-Khader/data-structures-and-algorithms/README.md

 Each day, you'll add one new file to this folder to do your work for the day's assigned code challenge

-If you have not already done so, run `npm install` from within this folder to setup your system to be able to run tests using `Jest`
+If you have not alCodey done so, run `npm install` from within this folder to setup your system to be able to run tests using `Jest`

 To run your tests